zhangjing1016/test-blog/_posts/2018-11-7-blog-philosophy.md

 Adam Cave at Medium's ["A Startup"](https://medium.com/swlh/consumer-vs-producer-a-change-in-mindset-that-will-change-your-life-11cf8092e3e6) Blog says it well:

-> Producers, on the other hand, strive to make something valuable to others.
+> Producers...strive to make something valuable to others.
 They receive their payment not only monetarily, but through the confidence of self that they don’t require anyone else to survive in this world.
 <br>

 # Make Links